Asking yourself how to set up an SMSF? Read this first.

 You can only have four members

-All members are trustees of the fund (unless you have a corporate trustee) and are responsible for the operation of the fund.
+All members are trustees of the fund (unless you have a corporate trustee in which case all members need to be directors of the corporate trustee) and are responsible for the operation of the fund.

 You can’t withdraw it until retirement

 Like all superfunds, your money is there until you reach retirement age.
 It can’t be withdrawn early as emergency funds or as a cash backup for big purchases.
-The point of a superfund is to invest your funds and build wealth for retirement.
+The point of a superfund is to invest your funds and build wealth for retirement so none of the funds during the accumulation phase can be used for personal purposes.
+You also cannot utilise any of the assets of the fund for personal use.

 You get access to discounted tax rates

 SMSFs are looked at favourably when it comes to tax.
 All members are taxed at 15% of their net income until they reach retirement age.
 One third of any capital gain is also not taxable.
 The biggest tax advantage is when you reach retirement age.
-The SMSF does not pay any tax on the portion of the net income funding your retirement benefit and your pension is also tax-free.
+The SMSF does not pay any tax on the portion of the net income, including capital gains, funding your retirement benefit and your pension is also tax-free.

 There are two types of contributions

 Generally you can contribute to your superfund at any time (providing you meet certain conditions) and your contributions fall into one of two categories: concessional and non-concessional.
-Concessional contributions count towards your taxable income, while non-concessional contributions aren’t.
+Concessional contributions count towards the SMSF taxable income and are tax deductible in your personal tax return (or by your employer in the case of super guarantee on your wage), while non-concessional contributions aren’t.

 Contributions have caps